-As part of the process of preparing our condensed consolidated financial statements, we are required to estimate our income taxes.
-This process involves estimating our actual current tax expense together with assessing temporary differences that may result in deferred tax assets.
-Our effective tax rates in the three months ended March 31, 2007 and 2008 were in line with statutory federal and state tax rates in those periods; however, due to the large amount of remaining net operating loss credit carryforwards, we expect to pay federal and state taxes at or below the alternative minimum tax rate, which is approximately 3%, on a cash basis in 2008.
-Future changes in various factors, such as the amount of stock-based compensation we record during the year and the related tax benefit we realize upon the exercise of employee stock options, potential limitations on the use of our federal and state net operating loss credit carryforwards, pending or future tax law changes including rate changes and the tax benefit from research and development credits and state and foreign taxes, would impact our estimates, and as a result, could affect our effective tax rate and the amount of income tax expense we record, and pay, in future periods.
+Future changes in various factors, such as the amount of stock-based compensation we record during the year and the related tax benefit we realize upon the exercise of employee stock options, potential limitations on the use of our federal and state net operating loss credit carry forwards, pending or future tax law changes including rate changes and the tax benefit from or limitations on our ability to utilize research and development credits, changes in our valuation allowance and state and foreign taxes, would impact our estimates, and as a result, could affect our effective tax rate and the amount of income tax expense we record, and pay, in future periods.

 We adopted the provisions of FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes, an Interpretation of FASB Statement No. 109, on January 1, 2007.
-As of December 31, 2007 and March 31, 2008, we had approximately \$2.4 million and \$2.6 million, respectively, of unrecognized tax benefits.
-As of December 31, 2007 and March 31, 2008, there were no unrecognized tax benefits that, if recognized, would impact the effective tax rate.
+As of December 31, 2007 and September 30, 2008, we had approximately \$2.4 million and \$2.6 million, respectively, of unrecognized tax benefits.
+As of December 31, 2007 and September 30, 2008, there were \$2.0 million and \$2.1 million, respectively, of unrecognized tax benefits, that, if recognized, would impact the effective tax rate.
 Due to net operating losses, all tax years after 1998 are open to examination and adjustment.